Real estate probate refers to the legal process that must occur after a homeowner passes away.

 - At closing, the real estate agent receives their fees, instead of having to wait until the probate process is finished.

-When is Probate Needed?
+When is Probate Needed For Real Estate?

 Different states have different statutes for probate.
 For instance, in the state of Florida, some estates won’t need to go through any kind of probate.
 If the deceased didn’t have any assets in their individual name, then no probate is necessary.
 If the person leaves behind only a few assets, heirs or beneficiaries can go through a shortened version of probate known as summary administration.